hicommonwealth/edgeware-documentation/docs/development/develop/smart-contracts/evm-smart-contracts/tutorials/deploy-an-evm-contract/using-hardhat.md

 * Have MetaMask installed and connected to Beresheet
 * Have an account with funds, which you can get from the automated bot on the Edgeware discord \(_in construction_\)

-  To send funds to your meta mask you have to first convert your EVM address to a mainnet address. you can do so here at the bottom of the page [https://edgewa.re/keygen](https://edgewa.re/keygen) \(Convert Metamask/EVM address to mainnet address\)
+  To send funds to your meta mask you have to first convert your EVM address to a mainnet address.
+You can do so here at the bottom of the page [https://edgewa.re/keygen](https://edgewa.re/keygen) \(Convert Metamask/EVM address to mainnet address\)

 Once all requirements have been met, you are ready to build with Hardhat.